maksrago/im663.com/content/post/lynxchan-setup-guide.md

 1: No redirect - Make no further changes to the webserver configuration.
 2: Redirect - Make all requests redirect to secure HTTPS access.
 Choose this for new sites, or if you're confident your site works on HTTPS.
-You can undo this change by editing your web server's configruation.
+You can undo this change by editing your web server's configuration.
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 Select the appropriate number [1-2] then [enter] (press 'c' to cancel):
 ```